AviSingh1112/gait-recognition/README.md

-“This repository is a fork of salonidembla/gait-recognition , developed collaboratively with the original author.”
+This repository is a fork of salonidembla/gait-recognition , developed collaboratively with the original author.

 Gait Recognition using CASIA-B Dataset